leonardovalle34/smart-reminder/README.md

 yarn install

--Configure environment variables !important
+**-Configure environment variables !important**

-look in the root fold for this file called .env.example, open this file and insert you API key in VITE_OPENWEATHER_API_KEY
+look in the root folder for this file called .env.example, open this file and insert you API key in VITE_OPENWEATHER_API_KEY

 example: VITE_OPENWEATHER_API_KEY=593821hdhsauew39207 -> like this!

+after inserting the propes value in the variable , also you should rename the file to .env

 Edit the .env file with your API key from -> https://openweathermap.org/

--Start development server
+**-start development server**

 yarn dev